Huegoxaga/notes/java/android.md

     }
   }
   ```
-- In main activity class, create a global instance of our SQL Helper class, `MyDbHelper mydbhelp = new MyDbHelper(this);`, then get an instance of the database using the helper `classSQLiteDatabase db = mydbhelp.getWritableDatabase();` before starting accessing the database
+- In main activity class, create a global instance of our SQL Helper class, `MyDbHelper mydbhelp = new MyDbHelper(this);`, then get an instance of the database using the helper `SQLiteDatabase db = mydbhelp.getWritableDatabase();` before starting accessing the database(e.g. inside a button handler function)
-  - call `mydbhelp.close()` when done
+  - call `mydbhelp.close()` when done, usually in `onDestroy()`
 - The database is not actually created or opened until one of `getWritableDatabase()` or `getReadableDatabase()` is called
 - The `db` object of the `classSQLiteDatabase` instance can do
   - `long newrowID = db.insert("mytable",null, values);`